 646 So.
 2d at 669 (citing Liberty Nat'l Life Ins.
 Co. v.

 Beasley, 466 So.
 2d 935 (Ala.
 1985)).

 Baldwin argues that the trial court's denial of its motion in limine was "unequivocal ... absolute and unconditional" and that an objection was therefore unnecessary.
 Baldwin's reply brief at 5.
 In support of this argument, Baldwin quotes the trial court as saying that "[t]he issue that I think needs to be presented to the jury is, is there a contract, or is there not a contract between the parties.
 After that it seems to me all of this is just details."
 Baldwin's reply brief at 6.
 Although the trial court did make this statement, it was not made in reference to Baldwin's motion in limine.
 10 The trial court denied Baldwin's motion in limine, saying: "I am going to deny the motion in limine as to the oral agreement.
 I think we have got some other matters."
-Although the record certainly supports an argument that the trial court made statements indicating that it believed that the oral-agreement issue was dispositive, the record does not reflect that the trial court "clearly indicated" that further objections to the admission of evidence of the oral service-territory agreement were unnecessary or that Baldwin obtained the "express acquiescence" of the trial court that subsequent objections to
+Although the record certainly supports an argument that the trial court made statements indicating that it believed that the oral-agreement issue was dispositive, the record does not reflect that the trial court "clearly indicated" that further objections to the admission of evidence of the oral service-territory agreement were unnecessary or that Baldwin obtained the "express acquiescence" of the trial court that subsequent objections to such evidence were not required.
+Liberty National, 466 So.
+2d at 936.
+Therefore, Baldwin's motion in limine was insufficient to preserve this issue for appeal.

-10The record indicates that the trial court's statement, as quoted by Baldwin in support of its argument, was made as part of a discussion between the trial court and Fairhope's counsel.
-The discussion relates to Fairhope's motion in limine, in which Fairhope alleges that a large portion of Baldwin's claims were untimely pleaded and therefore timebarred.
-The trial court, in the passage quoted by Baldwin, appears to be discussing whether the trial court could wait to address the timeliness of Baldwin's claims until after the jury determined whether there was an oral service-territory agreement.
+10The record indicates that the trial court's statement, as quoted by Baldwin in support of its argument, was made as part of a discussion between the trial court and Fairhope's counsel regarding whether every count alleged by Baldwin needed to be addressed by the jury or whether certain counts could be addressed by the court after the jury had rendered its verdict on the oral-agreement issue.